Are you wondering what rights you own? Consult the Copyright Way Finder.

 You've been offered a book publishing contract – congratulations!
 But if you find the contract terms puzzling and you'd like to consult a veteran publishing professional, feel free to make an appointment with Melody Herr in the Office of Scholarly Communications.

 Likewise, if you'd like assistance with interpreting a journal's publishing agreement, feel free to make an appointment with Melody Herr in the Office of Scholarly Communications.

 Would you like to make your work digitally available without charge to others?
 Consider publishing your articles in an open access journal and publishing your books with an open access press.
 Alternatively, you may be able to negotiate with a journal or a press to make some version of your work available in an open access repository, such as ScholarWorks@UARK.

-For an overview of open access, see the research guide Open Scholarship.
+For an overview of open access, see the research guide Open Access.

 For more information about negotiating with a journal, see the SPARC Author Addendum.

 Would you like to enable others to use your work without seeking your permission to do so?
 Consider applying an open license.
 The most widely known open licensing system, Creative Commons (CC) consists of four mix-and-match labels which enable the author to specify how others may use their work.
 To learn more, see the research guide Creative Commons Licenses.